Fiat 600: Fiat 600 Multipla

 As mentioned, the 600 Multipla used the type 100.000 663 cc overhead valve inline-four cylinder engine from the 600 saloon, producing 21.5 PS or 24.5 CUNA-rated PS at 4,600 rpm.
 A shorter final drive ratio was the only change made to the 4-speed manual transmission, with synchromesh on the top three forward gears.
 Rear trailing arm suspension also came from the 600, while the front double wishbone suspension—complete with coil springs, coaxial hydraulic dampers and anti-roll bar—as well as steering components were sourced from the bigger 1100/103.
 Other changes included a larger capacity radiator and relocating the fuel tank (which on the regular 600 was housed in the front luggage compartment) to the rear, above the gearbox.
 The spare wheel was carried inside the cabin, in front of the passenger seat.
 The manufacturer advertised a top speed of 90 km/h.

 A 633 cc, RHD Multipla was tested by the British magazine The Motor in 1956.
 It was found to have a top speed of 57.1 mph and could accelerate from 0–50 mph in 43.0 seconds.
 A fuel consumption of 38.4 mpgimp was recorded.
 The test car cost £799 including taxes on the UK market.

 In September 1960 the 600 Multipla benefited from the same mechanical upgrades introduced on the 600 D saloon, the most significant one being an enlarged 767 cc engine, and became the 600 D Multipla.

 As on the saloon, the 106 D.000 four-cylinder had both larger bore and longer stroke, and produced 25 PS or 29 CUNA-rated PS 4,800 rpm.

 Coachbuilt models

 In 1956, Fissore designed an open-topped Multipla prototype called the "Marinella" with a wickerwork wraparound bench in the rear.
+Based on the 600 Multipla, Carrozzeria Coriasco produced the 600 M, a compact panel van.
+This led to Fiat later producing the 600 T panel van.